elijahmilks/milks.js/README.md

 A new instance of 'Blog' will be returned on URL change to 'http://website.com/index.html#blog'.

 The 'params' parameter comes from URL parameters like so: 'http://website.com/index.html#blog?id=12'.
-The 'id' can be retrieved from this by calling `params['id']`.
+The 'id' can be retrieved from this by calling `params['id']` or `params.id`.
 This could be used for several applications:
-- returning a different page in routes 'get()' function
+- returning a different block from the routes 'get()' function
 - storing URL parameters in page state object for use in render() function

 ### Includes
-Includes JS files (stored in project-root/inc/*) are included in the milks.js file before your pages and routes.js files, so that code can be abstracted out of these files, keeping them clean.
-This may be models, functions, classes or any other JS you don't want to clutter your page files.
+Includes JS files (stored in project-root/inc/*) are included in the milks.js file before your blocks and routes.js files, so that code can be abstracted out of these files, keeping them clean.
+This may be models, functions, classes or any other JS you don't want to clutter your block classes.

 ## Including milks.js In Your Project
 milks.js is all ran on your client, and cannot include outside JS files directly.
 I've created a shell script to concat all of these files into one, so just one 'milks.js' file needs to be included.

 Whenever changes are made to any of the files explained above, the shell script needs to be ran.
 It can be found at 'project-root/lib/milksjs/milk.sh'.
 This will create a 'milks.js' file in the project root that can be included in the header of your HTML file.

-For milks.js to insert your pages, it needs to target an element with an id of 'app'.
+For milks.js to insert your blocks, it needs to target an element with an id of 'app'.
 A simple div in the body would suffice:
 ```
 <div id="app"></div>
 ```